jfadev/bottok/README.md

 Usage: node bottok.js [options]

 Options:
   -h, --help                 Show help
   -v, --version              BotTok version
   -l, --video <link>         TikTok video URL to perform the task on -t, --task <task>          Task to perform on the TikTok video (example: 'Up Views') -q, --provider <prov>      Provider Zefoy or Freer (default: Zefoy) -c, --cookies <path>       File path to store session cookies (default: cookies.json) -u, --user-agent <ua>      User agent to be used (default: random user-agent) -p, --proxy <proxy>        The proxy to be used (example: http://localhost:8080) -s, --proxies <path>       The path of the proxies file to use randomly (default: proxies.txt) -n, --proxies-country <c>  Filter proxies by country code (example: 'FR' or list 'ES,FR,IT') -b, --browser <path>       Path to a browser executable to use instead of Chromium
   -r, --browser-remote <ws>  Set browser WS endpoint to connect to an existing instance -j, --browser-user <path>  Set custom user data directory of browser (profile folder) -w, --no-headless          Open visible browser window
   -k, --terminal-captcha     Terminal captcha instead of auto solver -o, --log                  Write activity log (activity.log) -m, --minimal              Hide ASCII art header
-  -d, --detach              Output mode for background processes -x, --limit <int>         By the time the accumulation limit is reached -z, --min-limit <int>     If it does not accumulate x amount in 60 minutes it stops -f, --max-time <int>      Sets a maximum time limit in hours before stops -a, --available-tasks     Returns the currently available tasks -g, --session-status      Returns the session status -i, --init-accums         Set a initial accumulation value (default: 0) -e, --verbose             Display detailed processing information in logs -R, --retry-timeout       Waiting trying again timeout in minutes (default: 1) -H, --c-hearts-qty <int>  Set the number of hearts to send to the comment (25, 50 or 100) -T, --c-text-filter <str> Filter comments by comment text -U, --c-user-filter <str> Filter comments by comment author
+  -d, --detach               Output mode for background processes -x, --limit <int>          By the time the accumulation limit is reached -z, --min-limit <int>      If it does not accumulate x amount in 60 minutes it stops -f, --max-time <int>       Sets a maximum time limit in hours before stops -a, --available-tasks      Returns the currently available tasks -g, --session-status       Returns the session status -i, --init-accums <int>    Set a initial accumulation value (default: 0) -e, --verbose              Display detailed processing information in logs -R, --retry-timeout <int>  Waiting trying again timeout in minutes (default: 1) -C, --wait-threshold <int> Cooldown applies if wait time exceeds this in minutes (default: 60) -Y, --wait-cooldown <int>  Time to wait when threshold is triggered in minutes (default: 20) -H, --c-hearts-qty <int>   Set the number of hearts to send to the comment (25, 50 or 100) -T, --c-text-filter <str>  Filter comments by comment text -U, --c-user-filter <str>  Filter comments by comment author
 ```

 ## Advanced